Bloemencorso Flower parade at Keukenhof

 The bloemencorso Flower parade will start from the seaside town of Noordwijk and rides through the different cities of Voorhout, Sassenheim, Lisse, Hillegom, Bennebroek, Heemstede to arrive in the city of Haarlem at night.

 At Sunday the 23rd of April the Bloemencorso Flower parade is parked until 16.00 hrs in the city center of Haarlem (at the Grote Markt and surrounding areas).
-Have a look at the photos of the parade at Keukenhof from 2015 at our photo album.
+Have a look at the photos of the parade at Keukenhof from 2015 at our photo album or our social media.

 Some quick tips: